 - Guided imagery is an exercise where you envision yourself in the midst of the most relaxing environment you can imagine and try to engage all of your senses.
 There are guides that can be purchased or downloaded to facilitate this exercise.

 - Set realistic expectations for life and for yourself.
-For example, instead of telling yourself “I must make a home cooked meal every night,” consider making meals some nights of the week and eating leftovers the other nights.
+For example, instead of telling yourself “I must make a home-cooked meal every night,” consider making meals some nights of the week and eating leftovers the other nights.

 - Nurture yourself.
 Healthy relationships with others begin with a healthy relationship with yourself.
-Learn more by reading this article.

 - Set your priorities and determine the things that need to be done.
 Write them down and enjoy the satisfaction of completing one at a time.
 At this time of year, it is natural for moms to want to be active with their children’s school activities.
 Make sure you do not overschedule yourself; don’t be afraid to say ‘no’ to commitments that do not fall in line with your priorities.